 Headless makes sense when:

-• You need to sell across multiple channels (web, mobile, IoT, marketplaces)
+- You need to sell across multiple channels (web, mobile, IoT, marketplaces)

-• Your customer experience requirements exceed what traditional platforms offer
+- Your customer experience requirements exceed what traditional platforms offer

-• You’re experiencing growth constraints with your current platform
+- You’re experiencing growth constraints with your current platform

-• You need to integrate with complex backend systems (ERP, PIM, custom services)
+- You need to integrate with complex backend systems (ERP, PIM, custom services)

-• Your business model requires frequent experimentation and iteration
+- Your business model requires frequent experimentation and iteration

-• You have or can build the technical capabilities to support it
+- You have or can build the technical capabilities to support it

 If you’re a growing business hitting platform limitations, or an enterprise tired of vendor lock-in, headless deserves serious consideration.
 If you’re a startup validating product-market fit, stick with traditional platforms until you outgrow them.

-Hidden Costs and Considerations
+Hidden costs and considerations

 Beyond development costs, factor in ongoing maintenance.
 You’re responsible for more of the stack, which means more to monitor, update, and secure.
-Hosting costs might increase because you’re running frontend infrastructure separately from your commerce backend.
+Hosting costs might rise because you’re running frontend infrastructure separately from your commerce backend.

 Training and knowledge transfer matter too.
-Your content team can’t just log into a familiar admin panel anymore—they might need to use a separate CMS or content management system.
+Your content team can’t just log into a familiar admin panel anymore.
+They might need to use a separate CMS or content management system.
 Your operations team needs to understand how the distributed architecture affects troubleshooting.

 Theory is nice, but how are businesses actually using headless commerce?
 The patterns vary widely based on business needs, but a few common approaches have emerged.